The Response funnel model;

-While the image of the brains used in the model alludes to the importance of our biology, and the response funnel development also was inspired by biological models and obviously acknowledge that our physiology, brain, and nervous system is fundamentally important to our capacity for self-regulation, co-regulation, and regulation-support, and our response patterns, the model, for its intended purpose the model is not dependent on in-depth knowledge about physiology or the exactness of any particular point of view on how our brain or other parts of our biology functions.
+While the the brain illustrations used in the model alludes to the importance of our biology, the development of the response funnel, although also inspired by biological models, obviously acknowledging that our physiology, the brain, and nervous system is fundamentally important to our capacity for self-regulation, co-regulation, and regulation-support, the purpose and usage of the response funnel model is not dependent on in-depth knowledge about physiology.
+Nor does it require a specific point of view or particular understanding of how our brain in conjunction with other parts of our biology functions.

-There are also several competing theories on how the various parts of our physiology function and interact.
-For instance, there are several competing theories about how the brain and our nervous system work concerning our emotions and stress-related responses.
+There are several competing theories on how the various parts of our physiology function and interact.
+For instance, how the brain and our nervous system work, concerning how these influence and impact our emotions and stress-related responses.

 You can download a basic version of the response funnel here.

-If you are interested in more information about the response funnel model you can receive our newsletter by registering your email, downloading the response funnel model below.
+If you are interested in more information about the response funnel model you can register for our newsletter.
+You will then receive a copy of The Response Funnel.

-We will then send you information about new developments of the response funnel as well as our related courses and training programs.
+In our newsletter, you will receive information about new developments of The Response Funnel as well as our related courses and training programs.